 To fill that gap, Tomato Exchange workers feed the tomato crops probiotic supplements, primarily Plantmate.
 It is claimed that plant probiotics such as Plantmate promote growth and protect plants against pathogens and abiotic stress.

 However, the efficacy of such supplements varies depending on crop variety and the makeup of the media in which the crop is grown.
 Moreover, the activity of biotic agents is difficult to monitor using conventional tools.

 To find solutions to these problems, Tomato Exchange is collaborating with scientists from University of New England (UNE) and protected-cropping experts at Western Sydney University’s Hawkesbury Institute for the Environment (HIE) in a ‘radical’ project under the CRC.

-The project lead is Dr Gal Winter, with Dr Oliver Knox and Prof Brian Sindel from UNE as well as Professor Jeff Powell from WSU and Costa Group’s Paul Butterworth.
-The main researcher is HDR student is Phil Thomas.
-Support will be provided by Tomato Exchange’s Tal Kanety, Grower Manager GH3 – Tomato Category and Gal Ziv, Agronomy Manager – Tomato Category.
+The project lead is Dr Gal Winter (aka Gal Ziv), with Dr Oliver Knox and Prof Brian Sindel from UNE as well as Professor Jeff Powell from WSU and Costa Group’s Paul Butterworth.
+The main researcher is HDR student (now PhD) Phil Thomas.
+Support is provided by Tomato Exchange’s Tal Kanety, Grower Manager GH3 – Tomato Category and Gal Ziv, Agronomy Manager – Tomato Category.

 “This is a multidisciplinary project with input from diverse range of participants,” Dr Winter explains.